Freedom Wave Virtual Reality Therapy

 Delusional patients –

 We need your Help

-A project like this needs a lot of resources and time to develop and maintain.
-Fortunately we already have some of what we need.
-Unfortunately, we don’t have everything.
-We would also like to sponsor communities who cannot afford this system.
-If you would like to assist us financially or get involved in this project another way, you can fill in the form below or visit one of our official crowd funding pages.
+A project like this needs a lot of resources and time to develop and maintain and Fortunately we already have some of what we need.
+Unfortunately, we don’t have everything and we would also like to sponsor communities who cannot afford this system.
+If you would like to assist us financially or get involved in this project another way, you can fill in the form below this section or visit our official crowd funding Patreon page or donate using Paypal.
 Here is a small chart of what we need and how close we are to fulfilling these targets (Please note, we are based in South Africa and these figures are the cost of the equipment in South Africa and are estimates effected by the Rand/Dollar exchange rate):

 Or Donate using Paypal: